Functional-Metabolomics-Lab/MicrospotReader/README.md

 - `image_analysis.ipynb`: Detection and analysis of MicroSpots as well as antimicrobial halos within an image.
 Determination of bioactivity.

 - `data_preparation.ipynb`: Concatenation of Spot-Lists of the same LC-MS run and correlation of MicroSpots with a retention time.

-- `mzml_annotation.ipynb`: Annotation of MS1 spectra within a .mzML file with bioactivity at the corresponding retention time.

 - `feature_finding.ipynb`: Feature detection and annotation with activity data from .csv file prepared with previous stepas and a .mzML file.